beancount/docs/docs/command_line_accounting_cookbook.md

       Assets:US:Vanguard:Cash               1000.00 USD
       …

-If you’re accounting for your available contributions (see the tax section of this document), you will want to reduce your “401k contribution” *Assets* account at the same time.
+If you’re accounting for your available contributions, you will want to reduce your “401k contribution” *Assets* account at the same time.
 You would add two more postings to the transaction:

     2014-02-28 * "HOOLI INC       PAYROLL"
       Assets:US:BofA:Checking                       3364.67 USD